JHU-PL-Lab/www-fpse/assignments/mini-project.md

   ```
   3. In addition to 2., write a JavaScript front-end to put a UI on your app.
 Obviously you would need to be familiar with JavaScript web programming already if you chose this.
   4. Replace the file-based persistence model with a database; see the list of libraries below for Postgres and MySql bindings for OCaml.
-  5. Rather than using yoru own ad-hoc format for data in the file or database, make your own JSON representation and use `yojson` to convert back and forth.
+  5. Rather than using your own ad-hoc format for data in the file or database, make your own JSON representation and use `yojson` to convert back and forth.
+    - You probably want to do this from the beginning in fact, it will be easier.

-#### 1. Async and web related
+#### 2. Async and web related
-The combination of Asynch and `Cohttp_async` libraries allow for both web server and web client applications.
+The combination of the `Async` and `Cohttp_async` libraries allow for both web server and web client applications.
 See below for links to the libraries.

-Here are some concrete ideas.
+Here are some concrete project ideas.
 * Some of the extensions suggested above involved writing a web server interface for your app, you could instead make that your only focus and skip the command-line version
 * Another approach is to write a command line app which would access, process, and present data from an existing RESTFul API collator/processor
    - see e.g. [Rapid API](https://rapidapi.com) for a large list of APIs available